Camillahannesbo/BDS_MLOPs_Assignment/REPORT README.md

 2. Creating a Feature View.
 3. Training datasets creation - splitting into train and test sets.
 4. Training the model.
-5. Register the model to Hopsworks Model Registry.
+5. Register the model to the Hopsworks Model Registry.

-The selected features for training data is based on select all feature of the electricitry and calendar feature grup.
+The selected features for training data are based on selecting all features of the electricity and calendar feature group.

-We first select the features that we want to include for model training and based on the specified `primary_key`as `date` and `timestamp` in part 01_feature_backfill we can now join them together for the `electricity_fg`, `weather_fg` and `danish_holiday_fg`. "timestamp", "datetime", and "hour" is not selected from the `weather_fg`since they not directly contribute to predicting electricity prices now that we have joined based on the `primary_key`.
+We first select the features that we want to include for model training and based on the specified `primary_key`as `date` and `timestamp` in part 01_feature_backfill we can now join them together for the `electricity_fg`, `weather_fg`, and `Danish_holiday_fg`. "timestamp", "datetime", and "hour" is not selected from the `weather_fg`since they do not directly contribute to predicting electricity prices now that we have joined based on the `primary_key`.

-From the xgboost Python Package we initialize the XGBoost Regressor as the model used for training and predition.
+From the xgboost Python Package, we initialize the XGBoost Regressor as the model used for training and prediction.
 The model is trained on the

 ## Inference Pipeline